 Although gender equality is making progress in sub-Saharan Africa, many women still have limited access to financial services due to discrimination, lack of collateral, and self-selection bias.
 MFIs are playing a key role in gender inclusivity with lower barriers to credit – but fintech solutions can help make financial services more accessible and less biased, without the need for human-to-human interaction.
 In addition to this social good, MFIs that succeed in including women can earn loyalty from the customer segment that may command decision making for household finances – in turn reducing business risk and bolstering the bottom-line.

 Proto can help MFIs reach women in Africa by improving access to the information they need to make financial decisions, including alternative evaluations of creditworthiness.
 Automated chat banking across digital channels such as SMS can reduce gender discrimination and unlock new customer segments for MFIs.

 In an evolving regulatory environment, African MFIs need to stay compliant with rapid recourse expectations for unsatisfied customers, which in turn can help build a trustworthy reputation in their communities.
 Better KYC and credit evaluation practices can also lower loan default rates, helping MFIs stay profitable over the long term.
 But these mandated systems can be costly to setup and maintain, especially for small MFIs.

-With partnerships with central banks in Rwanda, Ghana, and Liberia, Proto is uniquely helping improve access to financial consumer protection across more than 2,000 regulated financial institutions in Africa.
-In Rwanda alone, Proto chatbots have answered over 20,000 consumer protection messages across 15 different MFIs, helping these institutions achieve best practices and raise the market standard for customer service.
+With partnerships with central banks in Ghana and Liberia, Proto is uniquely helping improve access to financial consumer protection across more than 2,000 regulated financial institutions in Africa.
+In Rwanda alone, Proto has automated over 20,000 consumer protection messages across 15 different MFIs, helping these institutions achieve best practices and raise the market standard for customer service.
 Using Proto’s regulator-adopted technology ensures this alignment and reduces the risk of legal mandates to set up costly consumer protection systems.